appsmadefresh/pies-swift/README.md

 Realtime Mobile Analytics

 ## Build Instructions

-We use **xcodebuild** to generate archives and create a framework for release distribution.
+The preferred method to build and distribute the framework is **Swift Package Manager (SPM)**.
+However, if you cannot use SPM, then you can manually build the framework using  **xcodebuild** to generate the archives and create a framework for release distribution.

 Open the **Terminal** and navigate to the project directory:
 ```